[Part 1] Masumi Sugae's Walk through the Oga Peninsula – Kanpuzan and Honzan, a sacred mountain tour [Akita Prefecture]

-Masumi (1754-1829).
-He was a traveler from the Edo period, and traveled mainly to northern Japan and Hokkaido, and wrote down his scenery, people's lives, and customs along with colored illustrations (illustrations).
+Masumi (1754-1829) was a travel writer from the Edo period who traveled mainly to northern Japan and Hokkaido, and left behind written accounts of the scenery, the lives and customs of the people, accompanied by colored illustrations.

-He joined Akita at the age of 48, and until his death at the age of 76 he traveled around Akita and left behind his books.
-He is also known as the first folklorist in Japan, and Suke Masumi Journey which was placed at school, Meitokukan , has been designated as an Important Cultural Property of the National Association.
+He arrived in Akita at the age of 48, and traveled all over the prefecture, leaving behind many books, until his death at the age of 76.
+He is also known as Japan's first folklorist, and Sugae Masumi Travelogue, " which was presented at Meitokukan, has been designated an Important Cultural Property of Japan.

-Masumi Sugae left five books of Oga Peninsula travelogues called ``The Five Winds of Oga.''
+Masumi Sugae left behind five travelogues of the Oga Peninsula called "The Five Winds of Oga"

 Masumi Sugae ©Akita Prefectural Museum

-Masumi Sugae set foot on the Oga Peninsula in 1804.
-We headed north from Kubota Castle (Akita City) and first visited the southern coast of the Oga Peninsula, Mt.
-Kanpuzan, and Hachirogata (Ogata Village), then headed toward Noshiro (Noshiro City).
-The experience is summarized as Autumn Wind of Oga
+Masumi Sugae first set foot on the Oga Peninsula in 1804.
+He headed north from Kubota Castle (Akita City), first touring the southern coast of the Oga Peninsula, Mt.
+Kanpu, and Lake Hachirogata (Ogata Village), before walking towards Noshiro (Noshiro City).
+He compiled his experiences in the book Autumn Winds of Oga

 This article will be written with reference to manuscripts held by the Akita Prefectural Museum, the National Archives of Japan, the National Diet Library, and a modern translation published in 2000.
 Dates in the Edo period are the dates and times recorded by Masumi (old calendar) unless otherwise noted.